 In comparison, we must also remember that fossil fuelled internal combustion engines also use precious and rare earth metals.
 The catalytic converter, whose job it is to reduce nasty emissions from exhaust, use palladium, rhodium, cerium, and/or platinum.

-in addition, oil refining uses rare earths, such as lanthanum.
+in addition, oil refining uses rare earths, such as lanthanum (and critical elements such as cobalt.)

 But what about the auto manufacturing process: electricity from coal, etc?